makhlouf1102/first_bookAPI_learning_c_sharp/README.md

 # first_bookAPI_learning_c_sharp
 Just a small web api using .NET Core framework.
-You can GET, POST, PUT books
+You can GET, POST, PUT, DELETE